CyberOptics Corporation (CYBE)'s Financial Results Comparing With Novanta Inc. (NASDAQ:NOVT) | New Business Observer

 |2.00

-CyberOptics Corporation’s upside potential is 74.58% at a $25 consensus target price.
-Novanta Inc. on the other hand boasts of a $81 consensus target price and a 9.61% potential upside.
-The results from earlier shows that analysts belief suggest that CyberOptics Corporation seems more appealing than Novanta Inc.
+Novanta Inc. on the other hand boasts of a $81 consensus target price and a 4.99% potential upside.

-CyberOptics Corporation and Novanta Inc. has shares owned by institutional investors as follows: 62% and 90.3%.
-CyberOptics Corporation’s share owned by insiders are 1.9%.
-Insiders Comparatively, owned 0.8% of Novanta Inc. shares.
+Roughly 62% of CyberOptics Corporation shares are owned by institutional investors while 90.3% of Novanta Inc. are owned by institutional investors.
+1.9% are CyberOptics Corporation’s share owned by insiders.
+Competitively, 0.8% are Novanta Inc.’s share owned by insiders.

 Performance